 Student Name: Date:

-This form provides documentation of voluntary withdrawa program at Minnesota State Community and Technical Colleg from the program must follow the readmission policy to be co RT program.
-Readmission is not guaranteed. e-Detroit Lakes.
-Students who withdraw
+This form provides documentation of volunta program at Minnesota State Community and Te from the program must follow the readmission the RT program.
+Readmission is not guaranteed chnical College-Detroit Lakes.
+Studer policy to be considered for continu nts who withdra

 (Student signature) (Date)

-(Program Director signature) (Date)
+(Program Director signature)